 Admittedly, the title is an attention grabber, but I have a point.

 When I meet other “old” photographers, we start talking about the good old days after a while.
 We had cameras with a single shot only, manual focus, no auto exposure, maximum 400 ASA films (which is equivalent to 400 ISO) that we could push to 800 ASA, maximum.
+Pushing to 800 ASA was only possible with black and white films, of course.
 After 36 exposures we had to insert a new film.
 Back in the late 1970s sports photography was really hard.
 I shot Basketball Bundesliga games.
 I used about three films per match and went home with one or two good pictures.
 Moreover, when I look at those pictures today, they are all very soft.
 Given todays standards, I would just press the delete button.

-So, let’s be clear: Today I shoot better photos.
+So, let’s be clear: Today my pictures are better!
 But still, I think my claim is true: better gear made me a worse photographer.
 Examples?

 - I was more patient.
 In a basketball match, I pre-focused on, say, the position where the power forward typically shot.
 Why pre-focus?
 Because I had no autofocus.
 After pre-focusing, I had to wait.
 Guess, what didn’t happen?
 The guy did a lot of things, except shooting from the “typical” position.